Woutitit/woutitit.github.io/personal-improvement/workflow-productivity-improvement-and-inspirational-advice.md

 - [The mental game of electronic music production](https://kupdf.net/download/music-habits-the-mental-game-jason-timothy_59116bdddc0d602678959f09_pdf)

+## Work on different sections
+So, making a TODO list is great but sometimes the seciton you picked to work on is kind of done and you get bored of it or maybe it's not going.
+In that case, don't worry too much about not (fully) completing your list item and move on to another section.
+Again, takes some discipline to actually start on that section but once you do it more and more it'll become a habbit.

+Also, make sure to not subsitute this for simply not being able or wanting to do a certain task.

 ## Learn to recognize sound
 In reference tracks try to recognize the highs in a sound in a mix, the mids, the lows and so on.
 Recognize the transients (both standalone and in sounds) the sustains, the detune, the voicings, other effects.
 Recognize the automations, the fx they might have used and other stuff.
 Try to get comfortable in recognizing all this stuff and you'll have a way easier time reproducing songs and improving your craft.
 Also, practice in your DAW with techniques and fx and you'll get some moments where you'll be like "Oh okay so that is how you get that sound/effect/thing".